 The Hospital is situated in a heavily industrialized area, serving a resident population of 77,000 and a daily influx of 75,000 workers.
 Management of casualties suffering from industrial injuries is one of the main features of the workload of the Casualty Department.
-It has recently accepted the new role of establishing a Regional Rehabilitation Service for the Southern Metropolitan Region of the Health Commission.
+It has recently accepted the role of establishing a Regional Rehabilitation Service for the Southern Metropolitan Region of the Department of Health and a super Regional Specialized Rehabilitation Service including rehabilitation engineering, to the State of New South Wales.